 The professional discussion is a valid method to assess those KSBs that are not likely to occur in the technical project report.
-Civil engineering technician will be expected to be able to discuss their portfolio, where evidence and results of work-based tasks or projects carried out as part of their apprenticeship, can be assessed in a formal setting and where apprentices' will be able to explain in detail their work.
+Civil engineering technician apprentices are expected to be able to discuss their portfolio, where evidence and results of work-based tasks or projects carried out as part of their apprenticeship are collated, in a formal setting where they will be able to explain in detail their work.